equinor/appsec/docs/guidelines/postman.md

 # Postman

 !!! info
     Postman is an API platform for building and using APIs.
-Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.
+Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster [🔗](https://www.postman.com/).

+## TLDR;
+- Postman announced a change in 2023 that makes it mainly "cloud only", meaning users must always have an account and being logged in¹
+- If needing an account, only use SSO
+- Be aware of the data classification on requests and responses
+- Use Postman Vault for storing sensitive data during local development

+¹ For simple usage one can use the [Lightweight AP Client](#lightweight-api-client) without any account.

 ## Changes in 2023